Substack vs WordPress — Which Blogging Platform is better?

 Now that you know the pros and cons let’s move onto how to choose.

-Choosing Between Substack and WordPress
+Choosing Between Substack vs WordPress

 The two questions I want you to answer are: